GabrielFinotti/GabrielFinotti/README.md

 - **Software Engineer Junior** | Roteirizando
   - **Period**: July/2024 - Present
   - **Location**: Remote (Recife-PE)
   - **Context**: I joined as a participating partner, actively contributing to the technical work in the development of the platform since the beginning of the project.
-I work alongside a multidisciplinary team formed by a full frontend, senior backend, designer and CEO, focusing on the construction and evolution of the product.
+I work alongside a multidisciplinary team formed by a middle frontend, senior backend, designer and CEO, focusing on the construction and evolution of the product.
   - **Responsibilities**:
     - Development of the main platform using Next.js
     - Integration with proprietary Golang backend